zxuuuustupid/zxuuuustupid/README.md

 ### an undergraduate student in SMEE of UESTC

-🔭 I’m currently working on fault detection of train tranmission systems with zero sample
+🔭 I’m currently working on fault detection of train tranmission systems with zero-fault sample
-🌱 I’m currently learning nothing
+🌱 I’m currently learning nothing/anything
-💬 Ask me about anything
+💬 Ask me about anything you want to know
-📫 How to reach me: zhixuduan@std.uestc.edu.cn
+📫 How to reach me: zhixuduan@std.uestc.edu.cn/zhixuduan123@gmail.com
 😄 Pronouns: he
 ⚡ Fun fact: love MHWI
 <table>